chosenian/Setting-up-a-virtual-home-lab/README.md

 <h2>Virtualization Overview</h2>

 <strong>So what is virtualization anyway?</strong> Basically, the IT term virtualization refers to the practice of emulating (or simulating) a computer.
 You can use a Virtual Machine to run a computer as an application on your host computer.
-On the image below - the top computer would be the host computer.
-The three computers below the host are referred to as guest virtual machines.
+<p>On the image below - the top computer would be the host computer.
+The three computers below the host are referred to as guest virtual machines.</p>

 <img src="Folder/Host+3 guest virtual machines.png">